 The aim to for evidence needed for the longer term, especially as the sector moves to “re-tool for a more inclusive and sustainable future”.
-The research is backed by a sector alliance, which includes Our Community
+The research is backed by a sector alliance, which includes Our Community.

 The Xfactor Collective, supported by Equity Trustees and other sector partners is generating insights for the sector through its National Impact + Need Research Study, with early findings showing half of all social purpose organisations had lost revenue from the pandemic.
 The study will be repeated quarterly over the 2020-21 year with results used to inform online support and advice.

 Good 360 matches new goods donated by businesses to Australians who need them most.
 They are conducting surveys to help connect those goods to groups that need them – including not-for-profits and disadvantaged schools, and to assess the impact on operations.
 In the three months to May, Good360 distributed nearly 500,000 items worth nearly $6 million, including clothing, furniture and school supplies.
-A report is expected soon.

 Volunteering Australia commissioned the Australian National University (ANU) Centre for Social Research and Methods to analyse the experience of volunteers during COVID-19.
 Drawing on the regular ANUpoll of 3000 Australians for representative results, the study found a two-thirds drop in volunteering in the three months to April 2020, equivalent to the loss of 12.2 million hours.